 I experienced one of these tone-deaf 'concerts' last year.
 My son and another boy had a disagreement...that no adults witnessed.
 I stumbled upon them at the end, when they were both crying at each other.
 I encouraged them to work it out, because clearly it was a misunderstanding, telling them that since they love each other, they needed to work past it.
 Anyway, they didn't work it out, and both ended up very upset and crying (keep in mind they were only 5 and 7).
 Parents got involved, and parents of parents, too: Each with their own tones AND their own tone 'filters'.
 As happens frequently, the filters didn't line up, so the misunderstanding spread.
 The filters were on high alert, kicking in full throttle with their complimentary arsenal of facial expressions, body language, sound effects and props.
 Words, tones, faces, tones, eyes, tones, arms, tones...another person enters the fray...new tones, new sensitivities, new filters...more words, stronger words, repeating of words louder.
 Escalation - malignancy, confrontation, walking away, banging props, tones filters on overload - metastasizing.
 Some participants were not talking, just filtering...hearing 'screaming' because the words weren't what they wanted to hear, seeing faces and tones without listening to words, or screaming in their own minds themselves, too frozen by their filters to say anything out loud.

 I know I have tone deafness and tone sensitivities.
 I know my whispers can sound like screams, my smile cannot always veil my true feelings, and my voice has a sarcasm that reveals the truth behind my kind words.
 However, what about the tones I don't even realize that others hear?
 Do each of us really know our own tones or the effects they have on others?
 Do we even care or do we just expect others to get used to it or deal with it or move on?
 It's often much easier to find comfort in those who've grown used to our tones...have accepted them for what they are...or have the same tones as we do.
+Perhaps, if we all critiqued our own tones as much as those of others we could learn to more easily forgive each other during times of misunderstanding.
+We must strive to listen to each other and learn from each other with an open heart and mind.
+And, to a large degree, accept each other for the filters and sensitivities that we all have and that are not quickly or easily changed.

 We all have a lot of work ahead of us, but don't we owe at least that much to those we love?
 I know I will continually remind myself of the words of Paul: "Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those that hear."
 (Ephesians 4:29)